-The majority of schools are not privileged to enjoy federal or state solar energy tax benefits as NPOs (non-profit organizations).
+Most schools are not privileged to enjoy federal or state solar energy tax benefits as NPOs (non-profit organizations).
 However, there are other ways to enjoy these incentives.
 For example, you can sign a power purchase agreement.
-The power purchase agreement is a contract in which a solar energy company owns, funds, constructs, and maintains a solar PV system on the customer’s site, then sells the solar energy produced to the school at a lesser (and usually fixed) rate.
+The power purchase agreement is a contract in which a solar energy company owns, funds, constructs.
+It maintains a solar PV system on the customer’s site, then sells the solar energy produced to the school at a lesser (and usually fixed) rate.
 This electricity comes at a discounted price when compared to usual electricity bills.

-The rate at which the energy is sold to the other party is usually for 15-20 years.
-Bound by this contract, the school doesn’t incur initial costs, or if they do, it’ll be very low.
+The rate at which the energy is sold to the other party is usually 15-20 years.
+Bound by this contract, the school doesn’t incur initial costs, or if they do, they’ll be very low.
 This saves the school a considerable amount all through the duration of the contract.

 A good instance is installing a 137kw solar system by Solect on Roxbury Latin school’s Albert Gordon Field rooftop, thanks to a power purchase agreement.
 The school speculated savings in energy costs to amount to almost $100k in 15 years.